Start Mule by running

 stockTrader app is running (app folder is there as well as the

 $MULE_HOME/apps/stockTrader-anchor.txt file, just delete the anchor file to have the app removed from the Mule instance at runtime.
-Application folder is removed once the app terminates.
+Application folder is removed after the app terminates.

 After a Mule application is deployed into a Mule runtime, the Mule runtime polls the